pyomeca/biorbd/doc/paper/paper.md

 That said, their most obvious meeting point is their respective relation to the movement of the human body: some are its cause (e.g. muscle excitations) and some are its consequence (e.g. the skin markers displacement).
 This is where `biorbd` steps in.

-`biorbd` is a biomechanics library that targets to analyze the biochanical data in a comprehensive and accessible manner with the idea that the meeting point of all these data being the movement of the body.
+`biorbd` is a biomechanics library that targets to analyze the biochanical data in a comprehensive and accessible manner with the idea that the meeting point of all the biomechanical data are the movement of the body.
 Therefore, `bio` stands for biomechanics and `rbd` stands for `rigid body dynamics`.
-TO BE CONTINUED
+For a given musculoskelettal model, it implements all the functions for inverse---that is from skin markers measurements up to muscle excitations--- and direct---that is from the muscle excitations up to skin markers---flows.

 C++, Python, MATLAB

-# On what does `biorbd` is built on
+# On what is it built on
 `biorbd` takes advantage of several highly efficient backends, namely `RBDL`, `eigen` and `CasADi`.
 The first, and probably the most important, is the `RBDL` library by Martin Feliz (CITE) that implements the Featherstone's equations of spatial geometry (CITE).
 In brief, `RBDL` is an efficient library that provides all the computation needed by `biorbd` to model the interactions between the body segments.